lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 For "Shape Type select "Cone Shape."
 For "Radius" select 10 arcseconds.

 **1.2.
-Select the Observation Type and Source."**
+Select the Observation Type and Source.**
+Check the box for the "Observation Type and Source".
 For "Calibration Level" select "Calibrated science-ready data (2)".
-For the "Data Product Type" select "image".
-For "Instrument Name" select "LSSTCam-imSim".
-Leave the defaults for the "Facility" and "Collection."
+For the "Data Product Type" select "image", for "Instrument Name" select "LSSTCam-imSim", for the "Facility" select Rubin-LSST", and for "Collection" select "LSST.DP0.2".

 **1.3.
 Select the desired range of observation times.**
 Check the "Timing" box and for the "Time of Observation" select "Overlapping specified range".